cometbft/cometbft/test/fuzz/README.md

 # fuzz

-Fuzzing for various packages in Tendermint using the fuzzing infrastructure included in Go 1.18.
+Fuzzing for various packages in CometBFT using the fuzzing infrastructure included in Go 1.18.

 Inputs: